ELGAS Knowledge Hub

 Propane boiling point is lower but has higher vapour pressure which makes it suitable for use in cooler climates, such as the USA, Europe, and the South Island of New Zealand.

-Propane is also preferred in industrial heating applications as it delivers more thermal energy over time than butane.
+Propane is also preferred in industrial heating applications as it delivers more thermal energy over time than butane (butane gas).

 Butane on the other hand has a higher boiling point and lower vapour pressure making it an effective energy source in warmer climates such as areas around the equator.

-The LPG industry in New Zealand has a blend of Propane and Butane.
+The LPG industry in New Zealand has a blend of Propane and Butane, so you actually get a propane/butane gas bottle.

 These blends vary from 60% Propane and 40% Butane in the North Island to mostly 100% Propane on the South Island.